 Video Game / Daikaijuu Monogatari

-is a Japan-only fantasy video game series of mostly Role-Playing Games
+is a Japan-only fantasy video game series of primarily Role-Playing Games

 developed by BIRTHDAY.
-It features a fire elemental hero and three ally creatures called Shell-beasts saving the world from evil.
+It features a human fire elemental hero and three adorable reptilian/amphibious creatures called Shell-beasts saving the world from evil.
 It utilizes a Dragon Quest

 -styled gameplay and battle system.

 (with the printed English title Shell Saurs Story

 ).
 It was published by Namcot

 .
 BIRTHDAY moved to another publisher for the next game.
 This game, called Daikaijuu Monogatari